Cryptacular/the-crypt/index.md

 title: Portfolio, blog and contact details for Nick Mertens
 ---

-<h1>Welcome to <span class="dark-green font-weight-bold">The Crypt</span></h1>
+# Welcome to <span class="dark-green font-weight-bold">The Crypt</span>

-<p>I'm Nick Mertens, nice to meet ya.
-I'm a front end developer, web designer, email marketing specialist, illustrator and &ldquo;YouTuber&rdquo; (but who isn't these days).</p>
+I'm Nick Mertens, nice to meet you.
+I'm a front end developer, web designer, email marketing specialist and illustrator.

-<p>I like to do lots of things and do them well, so if you need something done, give me a buzz!
-I might well be able to help, or know someone who does.</p>
+I like to do lots of things and do them well, so if you need something done, give me a buzz!
+I might well be able to help, or know someone who does.

-<p>Feel free to peruse the links below at your leisure and make sure to make a note of my contact details *cheeky*.</p>
+Feel free to peruse the links below at your leisure and make sure to make a note of my contact details.

-<p>I'm also on Patreon, where I accept small donations in return for a sneak peek into my art process, with the main goal of improving my art! <a href="https://www.patreon.com/nickmertens" target="_blank">Click here to view my Patreon page!</a></p>
+I'm also on Patreon, where I accept small donations in return for a sneak peek into my art process, with the main goal of improving my art! <a href="https://www.patreon.com/nickmertens" target="_blank">Click here to view my Patreon page!</a>

 <div>
     <p class="fsh align-centre mbn mtn"><i class="icon-emo-coffee"></i></p>
     <p class="cursive align-right fsl">- Nick Mertens</p>